rhiaro/Social-APIs-Brainstorming/socialapi.md

 *Note: we need to leave it open for users to refuse content they have not explicitly subscribed to, ie. nothing else should rely on implementation of Mentioning.*

-### Updating the social graph

-side effects, adding to collections etc

 ## Profiles

 The subject of a profile document can be a person, persona, organisation, bot, location, ...whatever.
 Each profile document MUST have a globally unique identifier (HTTP URI).
 Performing a `GET` on a profile document SHOULD return a JSON object containing attributes of the subject of the profile; MAY return objects the subject has created, such as an ActivityStreams `Collection`; and SHOULD return at least one link to a stream of content (see [discovery](#discovery)).
 The JSON representation of a profile document MAY be parsed from an HTML representation (eg. via Microformats (`h-card`) or RDFa).